This file may not be suitable for users of assistive technology.

 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 The government has published regular distributional analysis of the impact on households of its reforms to tax, tax credits, benefits and public spending.
-It analyses the effects of the government’s policies on a cumulative basis, which means that it includes measures from all fiscal events since June Budget 2010, up to and including Budget 2014.
+It analyses the effects of the government’s policies on a cumulative basis, which means that it includes measures from all fiscal events in this Parliament.
 It also includes changes that were announced before June Budget 2010 that have been implemented by the government.